jusito/docker-ttt/README.md

 ## Getting Started
 ### Prepare your server content
 1. Create public workshop collection without maps, dummy ID:=123456.
-Use `-e host_workshop_collection 123456`.
+Use `-e WORKSHOP_COLLECTION_ID 123456`.
 2. Create public workshop collection with maps and add this one to "123456".
 3. Do you want every user to load the content automatically?
 Yes you are done, no `-e WORKSHOP_AUTOLOAD=false`.
 Remember that "false" mean, that every user has to manually subscribe to your collection.
 If you don't separate maps / others, every connecting user would load all maps on first connecting.
 This would be a pain for some.
 4. Do your content needs CSS, HL2, HLDM, TF2?
 Use `-e INSTALL_CSS=true` and/or `-e INSTALL_HL2=true` and so on.
 Most content will need at least CSS.